-If I had his ear, the first thing I’d suggest to Carey is to fire the guy that’s coaching him.
+If we had his ear, the first thing we’d suggest to Carey is to fire the guy that’s coaching him.
 For one thing, weight loss isn’t the road to reversing Type 2 diabetes; it’s just a signpost along the way.

 Now, mix in a little moderate physical activity